mnaimar-dev/mnaimar-dev/README.md

 - 🎓 I am a Computer Engineering Student and a Certified Financial Advisor (AFC®).
 - 🌱 I am currently training as a Full Stack Web Developer in [Numen Academy](https://ar.academianumen.com/desarrollo-web-full-stack/).
-- 😀 I have knowledge in HTML5, CSS3, FlexBox, Grid, Bootstrap 5, JavaScript, React.js and some of Solidity, Java and Python.
+- 😀 I have knowledge in HTML5, CSS3, FlexBox, Grid, Bootstrap 5, Tailwind, JavaScript, React.js and some of Solidity, Java and Python.
 - 👯 I’m looking to collaborate in any project that allows me to continue learning about programming.
 - 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards blockchain development.